Risingson/eveeyedocs/docs/map/chain-mapping.md

  - While syncing your ingame location jumps via wormholes or jump bridges will get mapped automatically.
  - Wormhole connections get removed after 48h.
-You can always remove them manually by cliking the connection line and selecting "Remove Connection" from the solarsystem menu.
+You can always remove them manually by cliking the connection line and selecting `Remove Connection` from the solarsystem menu.
- - A connection will get created when jumnping a cyno.
+ - A connection will get created when jumping a cyno.
 Stop sync before jumping or remove the connection created manually.
  - For wormhole systems there is no api data available for recent jumps or NPC kills.
  - Phenomenons are stated as an extra sub-label.
-To view its effects click the wormhole and select "Show Info" from the menu.
+To view its effects click the wormhole and select `Show Info` from the menu.

 ## Display Styles
 Solarsystem oultines are solid or dashed.